A nyone looking for stylish home decor can be forgiven for seeking out some other furniture stores like West Elm.

 Not surprisingly, one of the best West Elm alternatives is also one of its closest competitors.

-Crate & Barrel offers an exclusive collection of home furnishings and high-quality houseware across a lot of different categories.
+Crate & Barrel offers an exclusive collection of home furnishings and high-quality houseware across a variety of different categories.

 It’s a good place to buy everything from small kitchen gadgets to a big-ticket statement piece, all in a price range that’s fairly comparable to West Elm’s.